Martin Conreen - Director of Making

 Sarah Wilkes - Research Project Manager

 Sarah manages the Institute of Making’s research activities, including the EPSRC Bridging the Gaps project, which aims to encourage new interdisciplinary research about materials at UCL, and the EUFP7 Light Touch Matters project, which aims to produce a new generation of smart materials that respond to touch with luminescence, whilst also pioneering a new methodology for design-driven materials innovation.
-Sarah is also completing a PhD in Anthropology at UCL, with an industrial partner, which looks at the relationship between the physical properties of materials and their social perception as sustainable.
-She has an MA in Material Culture from UCL and a BA in Archaeology and Anthropology from Oxford University, and her previous research interests include the study of interdisciplinary endeavours and materials libraries.
+Sarah has a PhD in Anthropology at UCL, completed with an industrial partner, which looks at the relationship between the physical properties of materials and their social perception as 'sustainable'.
+She also has an MA in Material Culture from UCL and a BA in Archaeology and Anthropology from Oxford University, and her previous research interests include the study of interdisciplinary endeavours and materials libraries.

 Supinya Wongsriruksa - PhD Researcher

 A materials scientist, jeweller and university lecturer from Bangkok, Supinya Wongsriruksa is currently pursuing her PhD in Mechanical Engineering at King's College London.
 Supinya's current research is centred around the senso-aesthetic properties of materials for jewellery and decorative applications, with a specific emphasis on the feel of materials.

 Elizabeth is a maker and designer completing her MA in Material Culture & Design at UCL.
 Her work explores the relational, perceptual and experiential influence of materials upon our sense of being in the world.
 She is currently studying the importance of making and the use of craft practice as an alternative process-led research methods.